-Humane officers try to respond quickly to complaints, but get a lot of calls every day and can’t always respond the moment you call.
+Humane officers try to respond quickly to complaints but can’t always respond the moment you call.
 If you’re concerned for the animal’s immediate safety, tell the officer or call-taker.

 Anti-cruelty laws vary from state to state, and sometimes from city to city or county to county.
-The legal definitions of abuse, neglect or appropriate conditions may differ.
+The legal definitions of abuse, neglect or appropriate conditions may differ in each locality.
 The penalties for animal abuse may also differ.

-Fortunately, society has begun to recognize animal abuse as part of the cycle of violence and is calling for stronger penalties against abusers and more powerful enforcement capabilities.
+Fortunately, society recognizes animal abuse as part of the cycle of violence and is calling for stronger penalties against abusers and more powerful enforcement capabilities.
 As a result, many states have added felony penalties to their anti-cruelty laws.

 If you have questions about how the case will progress through your legal system, talk to the investigating officer or read the laws yourself.

 Understand that once you have reported potential animal abuse or neglect, the investigating officer may not be able to discuss the specifics of the case with you.
 But that does not mean he’s not working on it.

 The key to preventing neglect is education.
 Many owners just aren’t aware of how important affection is to a pet or even that a puppy can outgrow his/her collar.